 Society has changed since then, and so has the journalism profession.

-“It’s important for reporters, editors, and news directors to talk about the situation they’re going into—before they go in, while they’re there, and in the aftermath,” said Feldman, interim faculty director for the Master’s in Journalism at Georgetown University.
+“It’s important for reporters, editors, and news directors to talk about the situation they’re going into—before they go in, while they’re there, and in the aftermath,” said Feldman, interim faculty director for the Master’s in Journalism program at Georgetown University.

 Coulehan, a 2014 graduate of Georgetown’s program, recalls skills learned in her ethics and non-fiction narratives classes, where students discussed journalists’ responsibilities and the need for both objectivity and empathy when covering traumatic events.